-For space-saving qualities and speed, it is hard to beat the value proposition of solid-state drives (SSDs) as a corporate storage option, but SSD prices still put off potential
+For space-saving qualities and speed, it is hard to beat the value proposition of solid-state drives (SSDs) as a corporate storage option, but SSD prices still put off potential buyers.

 SSD prices, compared to traditional storage, are a major hurdle to broader adoption, according to VARs and analysts.
 Buyers are also loath to trust their most valuable data to a medium that is still relatively untested.